vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 Identifying service versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ideally, we can use -sV to probe the ports to find the version running.
 When performing a version scan (-sV), Nmap sends a series of probes, each of which is assigned a rarity value correctly identified.
-However, high intensity scans takelonger.
+However, high intensity scans takes longer.
 The intensity must be between 0 and 9.
 The default is 7.

 Ideally, to avoid the IDS Detection, we should avoid using -sV option.
 However, we can keep the noise less by using --version intensity by which we can control the number of probes sent to determine the service.
 Setting this option to 0 will send only the Null probe (connect and wait for banner) and any probes that have been specifically listed as pertaining to the scanned port in nmap-service-probes.
 The other options available are below: